-As noted by Durevall och Henrekson (2011) Wagner's view that the public sector's share of GDP tends to grow as real per capita GDP increases was an accepted fact in public economics among influential observers such as Atkinson och Stiglitz (1980) and Easterly och Rebelo (1993), and also in mainstream textbooks (such as Hindriks och Myles (2006)).
-Until the early 1990s, Wagner's proposition had received strong empirical support (see, for example Musgrave (1969), Mann (1980) and Abizadeh och Gray (19856)) and is still today often referred to as a law.
+As noted by Durevall and Henrekson (2011) Wagner's view that the public sector's share of GDP tends to grow as real per capita GDP increases was an accepted fact in public economics among influential observers such as Atkinson and Stiglitz (1980) and Easterly and Rebelo (1993), and also in mainstream textbooks (such as Hindriks and Myles (2006)).
+Until the early 1990s, Wagner's proposition had received strong empirical support (see, for example Musgrave 1969, Mann 1980 and Abizadeh and Gray, 1985) and is still today often referred to as a law.